 These are the perfect place for newcomers to get a taste of competition, swimming alongside athletes with similar impairments.

-If they are members of the ASA through a club, swimmers with disabilities will be encouraged to compete alongside non-disabled swimmers in open meets from the ASA Licensed Meets calendar.
+If they are members of Swim England through a club, swimmers with disabilities will be encouraged to compete alongside non-disabled swimmers in open meets from the Swim England Licensed Meets calendar.

-It is a requirement of county, regional and national meets in the ASA calendar to include multi-classification para-swimming competitions for classes S1 – S14.
+It is a requirement of county, regional and national meets in the Swim England calendar to include multi-classification para-swimming competitions for classes S1 – S14.

 Multi-classification races, known as MC races, are where para-swimmers compete against rivals from different classifications and receive a points scored based on how close they are to the existing British record.

 Positions are determined based on relative performance rather than time.